The System Halted

 public String toString() { return toBigDecimal().toPlainString(); }

-For multi-currency systems, you’d add a Currency field and ensure you never mix currencies in arithmetic.
-But the core pattern stays the same: integers internally, rounding only at boundaries.
+For multi-currency systems, the natural extension is to add a Currency field to the type and to ensure that arithmetic across different currencies is rejected outright.
+The core pattern, however, stays the same: integer minor units internally, with rounding occurring only at clearly identified boundaries.

 Quick guide: what each rounding mode is “for”